truenas/documentation/static/includes/CreateStorjiXAccount.md

 {{< trueimage src="/images/SCALE/DataProtection/StorjMainDashboard.png" alt="Storj Main Dashboard" id="Storj Main Dashboard" >}}

-Now you can add the storage bucket you want to use in your Storj iX account and SCALE TrueCloud Backup task.
+Now you can add the storage bucket you want to use in your Storj iX account and TrueNAS TrueCloud Backup task.

 From the Storj main dashboard: